What is the Continuous Cover System?

 • Provide an accurate and complete whole farm SnapPlus database to Fox-Wolf Watershed Alliance to generate a Farm Progress Report.
 Participate in a minimum of one Farm Progress Report meeting.

-• Work with Climate Smart staff to ensure proper documentation of implemented practices is complete, providing the following information: Crop and cover crop species, population, planting dates, equipment used for planting or other use, row spacing or drilled depth, seed cost, herbicide cost, type, and rate for cover crops, historical (3 previous years) tillage and conservation practices.
+• Work with Climate Smart staff to ensure proper documentation of implemented practices is complete, providing the following information: Crop and cover crop species, population, planting dates, planting method, cover crop termination ad management method, and historical information on cropping and conservation practices.

 • Install Project Signage at the field’s edge closest to the road on at least one enrolled field.